gearglow/ReptiliaWithATwist/The List.md

 "Ugh, stop squirming!
 Okay, _fine,_ Ron!"
 Hermione said exasperatedly, setting him down.

 "It's easier sometimes, not having to be a person, right?"
-Elysia murmured to the white ferret.
+Elysia murmured to the unexpectedly-relaxed white ferret.
 "Nobody expects anything from you.
 Life is simpler."

 The little fur-ball looked up at her, surprise showing clearly even on its ferrety face.